hmgfaria/Pokemon/README.md

   Not sure if this will be possible, but the ultimate goal would be to develop a virtual Pokedex!
 Show it an image, identify the Pokemon and show its stats.

 ## 📦 Datasets
-I will use Kaggle datasets, which will be included here as I go along
+I am using [Pokemon with Stats Dataset](https://www.kaggle.com/abcsds/pokemon) from Kaggle Datasets